quickwit-oss/quickwit/docs/internals/sorting.md

 GlobalDocId is not stable, and can change during a merge, so order is not guaranteed anyway, at least not until Quickwit has support for a Point In Time mechanism.

-None of these optimization described has any impact if we give an exact count of matching documents, an option to request only a lower bound would be required for these optimizations to make sense.
+None of these optimization described have any impact if we give an exact count of matching documents, an option to request only a lower bound would be required for these optimizations to make sense.